outerminds/Entia/README.md

 ___

 # The Basics
-**ECS** stands for **E**ntity, **C**omponent, **S**ystem.
+_ECS_ stands for [**E**ntity, **C**omponent, **S**ystem][ecs].
 I will go into details about what each of those are, but they are going to be the elements that allow you to program efficiently and pleasantly in a data-oriented style.
 But what does 'data-oriented' mean, you ask?
-Well, data-oriented programming (DOP) is another paradigm just like object-oriented programming (OOP).
-It is just a different way to solve the same problems that OOP can already solve but in a different style and (hopefully) with less hassle.
-An essential difference between the two is that DOP separates _data_ and _logic_ rather than unifying them within the same container.
-Now I won't go into details about what DOP is or why it is a good idea since many more knowledgeable articles already exist on the subject, but it has some important implications for performance and for the design of programs.
-Unfortunately for us, C# is much more of a OOP language than a DOP language, so we have to build tooling to make it possible and easy to do, thus the framework.
+Well, [data-oriented design][dod] (_DOD_) is a way of solving programming problems just like [object-oriented programming][oop] (_OOP_).
+It differs mainly by its focus on memory layout which has some important ramifications such as separating data from logic.
+This separation makes programs more performant and more composable.
+Without going into details about _DOD_ since many more knowledgeable articles already exist on the subject, it is to be known that **Entia** puts _DOD_ at its core and that will translate in certain practices that require a certain amount of getting used to.

-Ok, back to **ECS**.
+Ok, back to _ECS_.
 Most programmers have heard at some point that it is better to use composition over inheritance.
-That is because inheritance, even when well designed, is more rigid and harder to change after the fact compared to its composed equivalent and in game development, things tend to change all the time in unexpected ways. **ECS** takes the idea of composition to the extreme by removing inheritance completely.
+That is because inheritance, even when well designed, is more rigid and harder to change after the fact compared to its composed equivalent and in game development, things tend to change all the time in unexpected ways. _ECS_ takes the idea of composition to the extreme by removing inheritance and, as mentioned above, by separating data and logic.
 This effectively flattens the structure of programs and makes them much more granular and easier to assemble.
-So here's a brief definition of the essential elements of **ECS**:
+So here's a brief definition of the essential elements of _ECS_:

 -   [**E**ntity][wiki/entity]: an unique identifier (often implemented as a simple integer).
 -   [**C**omponent][wiki/component]: a chunk of data associated with an **E**ntity.